American Rescue Plan Act Signed into Law, Contains Several Tax Provisions

 For questions and assistance with any of the programs related to ARPA, contact us.

-Frank Granatino, CPA, of Goering & Granatino is a graduate of Missouri State and a CPA, but moreover, he is a problem solver and combines his deep knowledge and understanding of the industry and finds ways to do things faster and more efficiently for his clients.
-From creating customized reporting templates to spending time with his clients to educate them on how best to organize their business, Frank helps companies perform at its best.
-Often, we have clients comment how Frank feels like a member of their team.
+Frank Granatino, CPA, of Goering & Granatino is a graduate of Missouri State and a CPA, but, moreover, he is a problem solver who uses his deep knowledge and understanding of the industry to find ways to do things faster and more efficiently for his clients.
+From creating customized reporting templates to spending time with his clients to educate them on how best to organize their businesses, Frank helps companies perform at their best.
+Often, we have clients comment that Frank feels like a member of their teams.
 He gets in there, rolls up his sleeves and makes things happen.